 What is SEO?

 Search Engine Optimization (SEO) refers to actions that you can take to persuade Google’s algorithms to feature your site when a potential client searches for a therapist, counseling, psychologist, or help with the problems that you treat.
-Click here to learn more about SEO for therapists.Please share this post!
+Click here to learn more about SEO for therapists.If this was helpful to you and your practice, share it!